Performance Reporting at the Bureau of Justice Assistance

 The Bureau of Justice Assistance (BJA) is required to set clear program goals and collect performance measures data to demonstrate achievement of those goals.
 All recipients of BJA funding are required to collect and report performance data that demonstrate the results of funded activities.

-BJA currently collects performance measure data in the Justice Grants System (JustGrants), the Performance Management Tool (PMT), and the BJA Training and Technical Assistance (TTA) Reporting Portal.
+BJA currently collects performance measure data in the Justice Grants System (JustGrants), the Performance Measurement Tool (PMT), and the BJA Training and Technical Assistance (TTA) Reporting Portal.
 BJA staff determine the appropriate system and performance measures for each award and inform grantees which system they are to use to report their data.
 You will be notified by BJA regarding which system to use for reporting.

 Performance management—the process by which grantees regularly collect data on their grant activities—is a systematic process that promotes ongoing analysis of a program’s performance, creates the potential for continuous process improvement, and relies on performance measurement—the regular collection of data and indicators to assess whether the correct processes are performed, and the desired results achieved.
 This process includes the use of strategic planning, goals, performance measures, evaluations, analysis, data-driven reviews, and reporting.

 BJA establishes performance measures for each individual program.
 Performance measures are the data—specific values or characteristics—reported by grantees that measure the output or outcome of grantees’ activities and services and demonstrate accomplishment of the goals and objectives of BJA's programs.
 These measures help capture inputs, outputs, and outcomes over time and enable pre- and post-comparisons that can be used to facilitate change as needed.
 These measures are defined in the grant solicitation and may be updated or revised during the life of the program.
 Performance measures for individual programs can be found through a link in the solicitation or in the performance measures table in the solicitation's appendix.
 Solicitations are available on the Open Funding Opportunities page.
 Grant programs that report in the PMT can also access copies of their performance measures from the BJA Program Performance Measures page.
 Grant programs that report in the BJA TTARP can access more information about their performance measures from the BJA Training and Technical Assistance Providers page.

 There are three types of data that grantees are required to report during the life of their grant: performance measures, narrative questions, and closeout questions.